 Picture this.
 You’re traveling down the road at breakneck speed.
 Music is blaring.
 Kids are hanging out the window.
 And, the scenery?
 Frankly, it’s all a blur.

-The road has potholes, the engine’s knocking, and Bobbie is missing – all clear indicators that this trip is headed for trouble.
+The road has potholes, the engine’s knocking, and Bobbie is missing – all clear indicators that this trip is in trouble.
 Plus, if you’re honest, this terrain isn’t the least bit familiar.

-You’re moving so quickly there’s little time to make sure you’re headed in the right direction…let alone recalibrate your GPS to determine if the “you are here” is accurate.
+You’re moving so quickly that there’s little time to ensure you’re moving in the right direction, let alone recalibrate your GPS to determine if the “you are here” is accurate.

 Where Did Things Go Wrong

-Toddler, teens, and tweens share common developmental characteristics that help the often-befuddled parent successfully maneuverer the various pitfalls and perils of raising children.
+Toddlers, teens, and tweens share common developmental characteristics that help the often-befuddled parent successfully maneuver the various pitfalls and perils of raising children.

-As a parent, you don’t want to coach or parent your kids beyond their developmental capabilities – that’s how misfits and oddballs are fashioned.
+As a parent, you don’t want to coach or parent your kids beyond their developmental capabilities.
 The same philosophy applies to your business.

-Just when you thought you were done with the diaper stage, you’re right back to sleepless nights and sh*tty jobs no one else wants to do.
-Plus, you want to make sure you’re not jumping over the stages that your business needs to mature to “adulthood.”
+When you thought the diaper stage was over, you’re right back to sleepless nights and sh*tty jobs no one else wants to do.
+Plus, you want to ensure you’re not jumping over the stages that your business needs to mature to “adulthood.”

 It’s enough to make the most stoic of us break down in tears – or at least a cold sweat.